 Saying your credit score is low:

-A dealer may also try to tell you to have bad credit loan review or your credit score is smaller than it is in a way to suggest a higher interest rate.
+A dealer may also try to tell you to have a bad credit loan review or your credit score is smaller than it is in a way to suggest a higher interest rate.
 Go through your credit before visiting a dealer, so you know where you stand financially.

 Know the actual price of the vehicle: